 In many patients that come into our office, there is a complexity of symptoms and pain in multiple joints.
 In one patient, for instance, it could be that they suffer from back pain, hip pain, and knee pain.
 In the patient history, we ask that patient if they have been recommended to any surgeries?
 Sometimes they will respond, “yes, I have been recommended to back surgery,” or sometimes they will say, “my spinal surgeon is suggesting back surgery, my orthopedist is recommending hip surgery.
-The two of them agree that I should have the hip surgery first then the spinal surgery.”
-Sometimes a patient will say that their doctors are recommending a spinal surgery, hip surgery, and bi-lateral knee replacement, which surgeries first are dependent on which is thought to be the worst of their problems.
+My two doctors agree that I should have the hip surgery first then the spinal surgery.”
+Sometimes a patient will say that their doctors are recommending a spinal surgery, hip surgery, and bi-lateral knee replacement, which surgeries are performed first are dependent on which is thought to be the worst of their problems.

 A surgical recommendation for a problem that is not there.
 Twenty-one patients who were referred to knee surgery, but who in fact had a hip problem.

 If you have an MRI of your knee and it shows degenerative arthritis and you tell your doctor that your knee hurts, there is a strong possibility that you will be recommended to knee replacement.